alessiomora/SSTC/README.md

 We tested the code on Ubuntu 20.04, with Python v3.8.10 and tensorflow-federated v0.19.

 ## Running the simulation
-Activate your virtual environment and run the following command from the fedavg directory.
+Activate your virtual environment and run the following command from the sstc directory.

 `python emnist_fedavg_main.py`

-## Visualizing the results as in the paper

-metadata should be in OntoKB
-OTEAPI per produrre/estrarre metadati material for the training

-venue: Network service management